 If you don't pay your rent while waiting to get your landlord’s contact details, you'll still need to pay the backdated rent when you get them.

-- if you do not know the name of your landlord, you can make a written request to the person who receives the rent for the full name and address of your landlord - they must supply you with this information in writing within 21 days, after which they commit an offence
+If you don’t have your landlord’s details, you can make a written request to the person who receives the rent for the full name and address of your landlord.
+They must supply you with this information in writing within 21 days - if they don’t do this they’re committing an offence and the council can take them to court.

 Before or at the start of your tenancy, your landlord must also give you: